gustavolopess/ai-unit-tests-generator/backend/README.md

   }'
 ```

+This will:
+- Clone the repository
+- Change to `packages/backend` directory
-This will run `npm install` and all analysis in the `packages/backend` directory.
+- Run `npm install` in `packages/backend`

-### Session Continuity

-Test generation jobs capture a Claude CLI session ID, which is then reused for PR creation.
-This ensures:
-- Claude remembers the context of test generation
-- PR descriptions are comprehensive and accurate
-- All changes are properly documented
+- Analyze coverage in `packages/backend`

 ## Project Structure